 In cold climates tubers will need to be dug up at the end of the growing season.
 Tubers should be left to dry out for a few days, then stored in a cool dry place until the next planting season.

-Plant bulbs and tubers in your garden and beautiful flowering plants.
+Plant bulbs and tubers in your garden for a season full of beautiful flowering plants.

 Want to learn more about how to plant bulbs and tubers?
-Check out these books available at Amazon.com.
+Find out more in the following books available at Amazon.com.